 Each time a trick-or-treater knocks on your door, you can avoid the possibility of creating plastic pollution by offering candy packaged in recyclable single-serving cardboard boxes.

-→ For a creative take on a healthier package-free treat, prepare clementines with little jack-o-lantern expressions drawn on the outsides!
+→ For a creative take on a healthier package-free treat, we are loving these clementines with little jack-o-lantern expressions drawn on the outsides!

 → Rent a costume!
 This is a great way to get more for your penny while contributing to the circular economy.
 Local theaters often rent out parts of their collections as a fundraiser for this very reason.

 → Create the costume you never realized you had!
 That’s right – there’s plenty of transformative Halloween potential in the clothes and accessories you already own.
-Put together a monochromatic look and add some creative makeup or statement accessories to bring your costume to life.
+Put together a monochromatic look and add some creative makeup or statement accessories.

 → If you had your heart set on a particular costume idea, you can certainly find some budget-friendly, sustainable pieces by shopping secondhand.
 Contrary to popular belief, thrifting is far less scary than it’s often made out to be!
 For some inspiration, check out our Director of Sustainable Fashion’s collaboration with Goodwill to create this werewolf look.